About the NSW Education Program on FGM/C

 |---|---|

-| General health and wellbeing | Support overall physical, emotional, and mental health for individuals and families. |
+| General health and wellbeing | Physical, emotional, and mental health for individuals and families. |

-| Health effects of FGM/C | Increase the communities’ understanding of the short- and long-term effects of FGM/C on women and girls. |
+| Health effects of FGM/C | Understanding of the short- and long-term effects of FGM/C on women and girls. |

-| Australian and NSW laws on FGM/C, including child protection | Clearly explain legal protections and responsibilities. |
+| Australian and NSW laws on FGM/C, including child protection | Legal protections and responsibilities. |

-| Support for families | Provide information about medical care, counselling, and community support services. |
+| Support for families | Information about health, counselling, and community support services. |

 Men’s Advisory Group

-- support families in making informed decisions
+- Supports families in making informed decisions

-- encourages men to take an active role in preventing FGM/C and promoting wellbeing in their communities.
+- Encourages men to take an active role in preventing FGM/C and promoting wellbeing in their communities.

 Laws against FGM/C in NSW

-FGM is illegal in NSW and throughout Australia.
+The practice of female genital mutilation (FGM), also known as female circumcision or cutting FGM/C is illegal in NSW and throughout Australia.
 The laws are designed to protect the health, safety, and wellbeing of women and girls.

 Key points of Laws Against FGM